Skip to content

 REVERSE_GEO_RATE_LIMIT 1 Yes Change this if you have a paid Geocode maps tier.
 Other providers also use this variable.
 Keep it as is if you use photon or Nominatim to keep 1 request per second

-DB_HOST postgres Yes mariadb or postgres
+DB_HOST postgres Yes postgres

 DB_PORT 5432 Yes 3306 or 5432